burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.

-7. Uncontrollable memory allocations in a program that should work for a long time and during runtime require extra memory allocation and may lead to memory fragmentation and other memory problems.
+7. Uncontrollable memory allocations in a programs that should execute and live in OS for a long time and during runtime require extra memory allocation - may lead to memory fragmentation and other memory problems.
 In Python, you don't have control over the memory in your application.
 And these uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.

 8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
-The elimination of the compiler stage will make such optimizations impossible.
-This optimization is not a thing that fixies some wrong in compiling languages.
-The absence of such optimization in interpretable languages is the problem of such languages.
+The elimination of the compiler stage will make such optimizations literally impossible.

 9. During creating multithread implementation, you should be careful about memory fences, synchronization, data races, atomic operations, absence of storing some objects in registers.
 In reality, the implementation of interpreters is typically highly leveraged into existing C or C++ libraries because creating such modules of functionality in an interpreter by itself is not effective enough.
 However, it is not true that all C and C++ libraries are thread-safe.
 And so, creating a true multithreading environment inside an interpreter can be tricky.
 If you want to learn more about how Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
 Do not get us wrong.
 Developers of the Python interpreter did their best, but the problem was not so easy in the first place.